pvpswaghd/concert-cms/backend/api/README.md

+# API Documentation

+This is the documentation for the API endpoints.
+The API endpoints are used to interact with the Google Sheet API to sync the data between the Google Sheet and the Django application.

+The reason that Wagtail is used as the CMS is due to the following:

+- As a long-term Python developer and someone who is more fond of ORM frameworks like Spring Boot, a Django-based CMS like Wagtail is more familiar to me
+- Wagtail is a CMS that is built on top of Django, and it is easy to use and has a lot of community support.
+Institutions and enterprises such as M+ Museum used Wagtail as their CMS.
+If we think of this in long-term, Wagtail definitely provides more flexibility and scalability.

 ## API Endpoints Logic

 There are multiple files that are note documenting here, as they are representing the main logic of the API endpoints.